Neyraudia reynaudiana: Range in the United States

 Neyraudia reynaudiana was first introduced into the United States 11 January 1915 (Plant Introduction # 39690 as N. madagascariensis, presented by Mr. C.C.
 Calder, Royal Botanic Garden) by the U.S. Department of Agriculture South of Miami.
 There were also later introductions, including one on 17 April 1916 (Plant Introduction # 42529 as N. madagascariensis, presented by Maj.
 A.T.
 Gage, Superintendent, Royal Botanic Garden).
-According to a cryptic annotation on the label, the latter introduction is apparently also the source of sheet 899975 at the US National Herbarium (Smithsonian National Museum of Natural History, Herbarium code:US) dated Nov.
+According to a cryptic annotation on the label, the latter introduction is apparently also the source of sheet 899975 at the U.S. National Herbarium (Smithsonian National Museum of Natural History, Herbarium code:US) dated Nov.
 1916 from Chico, California.
 Both introductions were originally from Sidpur near Calcutta, India.
-A letter attached to (US) sheet 1385256, a collection of the species by Paul Weatherwax on 18 April 1927 from along Bay Shore Drive SE of Miami, explains that he had seen it a Chapman Field in 1925.
+A letter attached to (U.S.) sheet 1385256, a collection of the species by Paul Weatherwax on 18 April 1927 from along Bay Shore Drive SE of Miami, explains that he had seen it a Chapman Field in 1925.
 He also states that Mr. Bissett showed him several plants of this at the bamboo farm near Savannah (another USDA facility in Georgia).
-Sheet 1259803 (US) is his collection from Chapman Field, 2 Nov.
+Sheet 1259803 (U.S.) is his collection from Chapman Field, 2 Nov.
 1925, inscribed "Not in cultivation".
-Another sheet at US has a letter from noted horticulturalist Liberty Hyde Bailey to noted agrostologist Albert Spears Hitchcock on 23 January 1926 attached.
+Another sheet at the Herbarium has a letter from noted horticulturalist Liberty Hyde Bailey to noted agrostologist Albert Spears Hitchcock on 23 January 1926 attached.
 In the letter he explains that he took the plant into cultivation at Chapman Field and speculates that it had been released in Coconut Grove where he found it near residences, through dumping of garden waste.
-Another collection at US, sheet 899980 is a collection by N.M.
+Another collection at the Herbarium, sheet 899980, is a collection by N.M.
 Bolander from San Francisco, California in 1861 with the inscription: "Collected in front of a Chinese workhouse".

 Although the species has been documented in past cultivation in both Highlands and Alachua Counties in FL, and as stated above, in Georgia and California, those plants have apparently not persisted and it is now found throughout southern Florida in Miami-Dade, Broward, Palm Beach, Lee, Collier, Monroe and Hendry counties.

 It initially colonizes the margins of roadways, fields, and forests, from which it can spread to undisturbed areas.
 The ability of Burma reed to survive at high altitudes in its native range indicates a tolerance to cold and the potential for it to spread further north in the U.S. Seeds and rhizomes are also transported inadvertently in limestone rock from infested quarries that is carried by train from Miami-Dade County to concrete manufacturers throughout the southeastern United States.
 This unintentional movement of Burma reed material may allow it to invade new sites in Florida and adjacent states near limestone distribution centers.

 Reports of the related species, Neyraudia arundinacea, in both California and Florida are traceable to mis-identified specimens of Neyraudia reynaudiana.
-There are no credible records of N. arundinacea in the US.
+There are no credible records in the U.S. of N. arundinacea.